MarcoCusinato/AeViz/README.md

 ```
 This will generate two subplots, the top one with a simple line showing the time evolution, and the bottom one with the spectrogram.

-This is particularly of interest in the case of gravitational waves.
+This is of particular interest in the case of gravitational waves.
 To obtain such a figure use
 ```
 ae.GWs(projection='2D', spectrogram=True)
 ```